linkeddatacenter/kees/README.md

 *ABox statements* associate with instances of classes defined by TBox statements.
 ABox statements are much more dynamic in nature and are populated from datasets available in the web or by reasonings.

-For practical purposes, KEES assumes that the knowledge base can be defined in a [SPARQL service](https://www.w3.org/TR/sparql11-service-description).
+KEES assumes that [RDF](https://www.w3.org/RDF/) is used for knowledge representation, and that the knowledge base is implemented as a dataset in a [SPARQL service](https://www.w3.org/TR/sparql11-service-description).

 The **Language Profile** (or **Application profile**) is the portion of the TBOX that is recognized by a specific software application.